 Some state organizations have used analytics to examine pharmacies to see the volume of opioids they are dispensing.
 They can also look at the volume of opioids that healthcare providers prescribe.
 This enables them to spot prescribers whose volume might be far above the rest, or whose volume might not correlate with what is in line with his or her specialty.

 In addition, prescribers can look at the data to see what providers prescribe to a patient over a certain period of time – say, one year.
 Because the data is broken down into MMEs, it provides a standard that prescribers are easily able to understand instead of having to calculate the potency of specific drugs.
 Providers can also look up whether other providers prescribed benzodiazepines (sedatives such as Valium, Xanax, and Klonopin) to patients.
 These drugs, when combined with opioids, lead to a higher risk of overdose.
-In fact, the National Institutes of Health say that 30% of all opioid overdoses involve some type of benzodiazepine.
+In fact, the National Institutes of Health say that in 2020, 16% of all opioid overdoses involved some type of benzodiazepine.

 State agencies are also able to look at the data by municipality.
 This is helpful in terms of identifying areas in the state where there might be a larger opioid problem.
 Various agencies and healthcare providers can then work in tandem to provide more geographically focused programs in that area.

 Strong technology infrastructure required